Falling from Grace: The Nick Leeson Story

 resignation from the club in February 2011.

-Transition to Investigating Financial Misconduct:
+Transition to Investigating Financial Misconduct

-In March 2023, Leeson
+In March 2023, Leeson joined Red Mist Market Enforcement

-joined Red Mist Market Enforcement Unit, a corporate intelligence firm led by
+Unit, a corporate intelligence firm led by former Black Cube operative Seth

-former Black Cube operative Seth Freedman.
-In his new role, Leeson focuses on
+Freedman.
+In his new role, Leeson focuses on investigating cases of financial

-experience in the financial industry.
+misconduct, leveraging his expertise and experience in the financial industry.

 Nick Leeson: Media Presence and Cultural Impact

-Book Releases and Psychological Insights:
+Book Releases and Psychological Insights

 In June 2005, Leeson published "Back from the Brink: